 “As without them, the rivers would have an excess of organic matter that could lead to eutrophication, with proliferation of algae that often asphyxiate the environment and cause the disposition of many animals, fish in particular but also their predators.

 De Mazancourt said the main threats to these shrimps are actually threats to their environment.
-And there are many for example, deforestation caused by mining or logging increases the soil erosion, which causes deposits of mud in the rivers which covers the biofilms that the shrimps eat and clogs their gills.
+And there are many for example, deforestation caused by mining or logging increases the soil erosion, which causes deposits of mud in the rivers and covers the biofilms that the shrimps eat and clog their gills.